 Critical systems and business metrics already have established processes for monitoring, reporting, and trouble shooting.
 Even if a new monitoring system can deliver better detection performance – in terms of recall – it will not be adopted trivially.

 A common example for this is the reliance on week-over-week numbers for comparison and reporting.
-There are numerous statistical methods the generate numeric baselines that eliminate outliers, such as recent holidays or software deployments, from the comparison.
-Yet, alerts and reports require week-over-week numbers or else they are considered untrustworthy and useless as input to existing processes.
+There are numerous statistical methods to generate quantitative baselines that eliminate outliers, such as recent holidays or software deployments, from the comparison.
+Yet, alerts and reports require week-over-week numbers or else they are considered untrustworthy and useless for reporting purposes.

 Sending out email alerts is easy.
 Filtering your email inbox is easy too.
-More invasive alerting such as paging or automated calls at 3:00am are a sure ways to upset large numbers of operations staff and on-call engineers quickly, especially if alerts are false alarms or going to the wrong recipient.
+More invasive alerting such as paging or automated calls at 3:00 am are a sure ways to upset large numbers of operations staff and on-call engineers, especially if the alerts are identified as false alarms or received to the wrong person.

-Even if a monitoring solution performs on point and finds the correct recipients, a larger wave of alerts should still be ordered by priority.
-Root-cause analysis can go a long way here, trying to identify the most critical issues with possibly common causes.
+Finally, even if a monitoring solution performs on point and finds the correct recipients, a large wave of individual alerts should still be prioritized via grouping and ordering.
+Root-cause analysis can go a long way here to identify the most critical issues and common causes.
 We take the approach in ThirdEye to include basic root-cause information with the alerts.
 For example, drops in business metrics may be accompanied by recent holidays in affected regions.
-This helps our users to mentally triage issues and minimize fatigue.
+This helps our users to triage issues and minimize fatigue.